hyperledger/besu-docs/docs/public-networks/get-started/start-node.md

 :::info

-The following networks and testnets are deprecated: ETC Classic, Holesky, Kiln, Mordor, Ropsten, and Rinkeby.
+The following networks and testnets are deprecated: ETC Classic, Holesky, and Mordor.
 :::

 When you specify [`--network=dev`](../reference/cli/options.md#network), Besu uses the development mode genesis configuration with a fixed low difficulty.
 A node started with [`--network=dev`](../reference/cli/options.md#network) has an empty bootnodes list by default.